17 min read

 I do wonder whether the LNP would have turned against the project if the Greens weren’t also presenting a serious threat in the LNP-held Coorparoo ward leading up to the March 2024 local council elections.
 Personally I think our decision to make the stadium demolition a key focus of the council election campaign was a crucial factor leading to LNP mayor Adrian Schrinner shifting his position and publicly opposing the project.
 He was clearly worried about losing votes across the city because of his perceived support for the Gabba rebuild.
 The Greens didn't win Coorparoo Ward or the mayoralty this time around, but we won the battle against the Gabba Olympics.

 This campaign is a great example of the symbiotic and complementary roles that grassroots activism and electoral pressure can play in pushing for positive change.
-It’s also a good reminder that the Queensland political establishment can still be forced to pull support for a major project even if it’s within a seat that the major parties have no real hope of winning back.
+It’s also a good reminder that the Queensland political establishment can still be forced to pull support for a major project even if it’s within a seat that the major parties have little hope of winning back.

 Save Toondah Harbour